 Regenerative fashion integrates fibers produced through Regenerative farming.
 When these fibers are paired with their local Fibershed, the artisan production of these garment supports the local community the fiber stems from, creating fashion which is truly circular and even Climate Beneficial™.

 WHAT IS REGENERATIVE FARMING?

-Agroecological regenerative farming or regenerative agriculture protect soil life while ensuring plants, animals, humans, wildlife, and the environment can thrive within an agricultural system.
+Regenerative farming or regenerative agriculture is a type of land stewardship that protects soil life while ensuring plants, animals, humans, wildlife, and the environment can thrive within an agricultural system.
 This type of farming also reverses the effects of climate breakdown and global heating by keeping carbon out of our atmospheres and oceans, and inside the soil instead.
 This type of farming is Indigenous Ecological Knowledge and follows wisdom gathered from land stewards around the world.

 WHAT IS REGENERATIVE FASHION?

-In order to create regenerative fashion, a brand must source regeneratively farmed fibers into their collections.
-Either using natural fibers which are grown in a way that draws carbon down into the soil through cultivation, or items made from agricultural byproducts which would otherwise be burned or end up in the landfill.
+In order to create regenerative fashion, a brand must source regeneratively farmed fibers into its collections.
+They can do this by using natural fibers that are grown in a way that draws carbon down into the soil through cultivation.
 To discuss this future view of regenerative farming and fashion, as it relates to regenerative hemp and Climate Beneficial™ regenerative wool, I’ve shared Fibreshed’s regenerative textile systems below.